Your accessibility guide to the city centre

 Access maps for other areas, including The Rocks, Sydney Opera House, Royal Botanic Gardens and Darling Harbour, are available on the Sydney For All website.

 02 9265 firstname.lastname@example.org

 Public transport services in NSW are constantly being improved to help residents and visitors have a smooth and safe journey.
 If you are planning a trip, or need more information on accessible transport, visit the NSW Government's Transport Info website.

 Accessible Sydney buses display the international wheelchair symbol.
 These buses include ramps and kerbside kneeling technology to provide easier boarding.
 Priority seating and extra room inside allow for a more comfortable journey.

 As all buses are not accessible, passengers are advised to visit the Transport Info website or call 131 500 to check which services best suit your needs.

 All ferries are accessible.
 However, some wharves have stairs that mean restricted access.

 Accessible wharves have level or ramped access to allow passengers of all abilities to board easier.

-The Sydney Ferries site has some excellent information about accessible wharves.
+The Sydney Ferries site has information about accessible wharves.
 You can also call the Transport Infoline on 131 500 for more information.